 While many now associate post-traumatic stress disorder as a symptom of war, PTSD can stem from a myriad of trauma.
 As such, it is believed that 7% to 8% of the population will suffer PTSD in their lifetime, with 8 million adults experiencing symptoms each year.

 Cannabis has long-served as a potential treatment option for those suffering from PTSD.
-As such, CBD treatments have been one of the more studied areas of cannabidiol wellness.
+As such, hemp treatments have been one of the more studied areas of cannabidiol wellness.
 In 2011, an open study of 79 patients with PTSD resulted in "significant improvement in their quality of life and pain" in most cases, according to researchers.
 Its conclusion called for additional studies, which have come in the following years.

 2015 saw roughly 3.4 million people suffer from epilepsy in the United States.
 Of the group, 470,000 were children.
 The condition has several types of epilepsy -- some with little to no options besides cannabis.
 In recent years, the FDA approved cannabis-based drugs like Epidiolex to potentially treat those suffering from either Lennox-Gastaut syndrome or Dravet syndrome.

 The demand for epilepsy options has sparked a wave of cannabis research in recent years.
 They include two studies from 2018.
 The first reported both THC and CBD extracts reduced seizures in epilepsy patients.
-Meanwhile, the other found that half of the children it assessed experience “significant improvement” after using CBD.
+Meanwhile, the other found that half of the children it assessed experience “significant improvement” after using hemp.

 The statements made regarding KMRelief's products have not been evaluated by the Food and Drug Administration.
 The efficacy of these products has not been confirmed by FDA-approved research.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 All information presented here is not meant as a substitute for or alternative to information from health care practitioners.
 Please consult your health care professional about potential interactions or other possible complications before using any product.